Students and faculty work with lighting and cameras in the new sound stage.

 Matthew Burton

-Assistant Professor, Games and Game Design, Media Arts
+Instructor, Games and Game Design, Media Arts

-During the past seven years, Burton's passion for game development and design has led him to create and publish 10 titles in the iOS and Google Play app stores.
-Building on his Computer Systems degree (Maryville University, 2013) Matt self-published several games and mobile apps, which have been featured in IndieGame and "Stuff" magazine.
-In 2016, Burton was hired by Pixel Press in St. Louis as a Software Developer, where he fine-tuned his skills by working with clients such as Mattel, Cartoon Network, and Disney/Star Wars.
+Professional Achievements: During the past seven years, Matthew Burton's passion for game development and design has led him to create and publish 10 titles in the iOS and Google Play app stores.
+Building on his Computer Systems degree (Maryville University, 2013) Burton self-published several games and mobile apps, which have been featured in IndieGame and "Stuff" magazine.
+In 2016, Burton was hired by Pixel Press in St. Louis as a Software Developer, where he fine-tuned his skills by working with clients such as Mattel, Cartoon Network and Disney/Star Wars.
 He played a key role in the development of the educational software program "Bloxels," which won the New York Toy Fair "Toy of the Year," and was featured in articles by Kotaku and Polygon.
-Burton's experience with Pixel Press was instrumental in creating an opportunity for him to share his knowledge of game design, coding, and production with the Game Design Program at Webster University.
+Burton's experience with Pixel Press was instrumental in creating an opportunity for him to share his knowledge of game design, coding and production with the Game Design Program at Webster University.

 Education